 To further test the predictions of our quenching models, we also compare with the latest findings from the Euclid Collaboration on quenched galaxies.
-The lower panel of Figure \ref{fg:fquenched} shows the fraction of quenched galaxies as a function of stellar mass at $z=0$ segregated into recently quenched galaxies and retired galaxies, as derived by \citet{corcho_caballero_2025}, with specific star formation rates averaged over 100 Myr (${\rm sSFR}_8$) and 1 Gyr (${\rm sSFR}_9$), respectively.
+The lower panel of Figure \ref{fg:fquenched} shows the fraction of quenched galaxies as a function of stellar mass at $z=0$ segregated into recently quenched galaxies and retired galaxies, as derived by \citet{corcho_caballero_2025}, with sSFRs averaged over 100 Myr (${\rm sSFR}_8$) and 1 Gyr (${\rm sSFR}_9$), respectively.
 We report below the definitions of recently quenched galaxies (QGs) and retired galaxies (RGs) from Equations (2) and (3) in \citet{corcho_caballero_2025} for compactness:

 We find that whilst both quenching models tend to broadly reproduce the overall fraction of retired galaxies, in line with the upper panel of Figure \ref{fg:fquenched}, there is a tendency for black hole quenching scenario to generate a lower number of recently quenched galaxies at $M_\star \lesssim 10^{11}\, M_\odot$ than actually observed, with the halo quenching model performing better.
 However, given the systematic uncertainties in the predicted fractions of quenched satellites, both models could still end up aligning with the data.